iDataist/Migrate-Tech-Conference-App-to-Azure/README.md

     bash servicebus.sh
     ```

 6. Update "AzureWebJobsStorage", "AzureWebJobsServiceBus" and "SENDGRID_API_KEY" in local.settings.json and the function app configuration from the Azure portal.
+Update "queueName" and "connection" in function.json.
     ![](output/funcapp_config.png)
     Update the following in the `config.py` file:
       - `POSTGRES_URL`